jarmbrust/website1/README.md

 # Welcome to my personal website!

-As of mid-December 2024, this is still very much a work in progress...
+This is still very much a work in progress...

 It is written in Vue 3, Typescript, Mongodb, and is hosted serverless on Netlify with nodejs.

 State management is through Pinia.

-Unit tests will be added with vitest in the near future (as of this writing).
+Unit and component tests will be added with vitest as well.

 If you have any questions, please let me know!